microsoft/ML-For-Beginners/5-Clustering/1-Visualize/README.md

 | 50%   | 2016         | 218509      | 13         | 0.761        | 0.2205       | 0.7845   | 0.000004         | 0.1035   | -4.5585   | 0.09795     | 112.7145   | 4              |
 | 75%   | 2017         | 242098.5    | 31         | 0.8295       | 0.403        | 0.87575  | 0.000234         | 0.164    | -3.331    | 0.177       | 125.03925  | 4              |
 | max   | 2020         | 511738      | 73         | 0.966        | 0.954        | 0.995    | 0.91             | 0.811    | 0.582     | 0.514       | 206.007    | 5              |

+> 🤔 If we are working with clustering, an unsupervised method that does not require labeled data, why are we showing this data with labels?
+In the data exploration phase, they come in handy, but they are not necessary for the clustering algorithms to work.
+You could just as well remove the column headers and refer to the data by column number.

 Look at the general values of the data.
 Note that popularity can be '0', which show songs that have no ranking.
 Let's remove those shortly.